Floer theory for the variation operator of an isolated singularity: Introduction

 Theorem \ref{thm:var} follows from the fact that $\mathcal{V}$ is defined via the closed-open map of $\Gamma$.
 The essence of the proof is the standard cobordism of moving interior $\Gamma$-insertion toward the either boundary of the Floer strip.
 Observe that the statement (2) is an analogue of Seidel's observation that "winding once around the base" is the Serre functor for the Fukaya-Seidel category up to shift.

-\begin{remark} We remark that from the construction of Fukaya-Seidel category, the directed Floer cohomology groups between distinguished collection of Lagrangian vanishing cycles naturally provide a categorification of Seifert form on this distinguished basis, which naturally extends to the Grothendieck group of the Fukaya-Seidel category (cf. Umut Varolgunes \cite{Va23}). \end{remark}
+\begin{remark} We remark that from the construction of Fukaya-Seidel category, the directed Floer cohomology groups between distinguished collection of Lagrangian vanishing cycles naturally provide a categorification of the Seifert form on this distinguished basis, which naturally extends to the Grothendieck group of the Fukaya-Seidel category (cf. \cite{Va23}). \end{remark}